Why Is It Important To Ask Questions When Viewing a House?

 How Many Times Should I Visit a Property?

-The standard advice is to visit a property at least twice before committing to buying it, but you should visit it as many times as you want to make sure you’re comfortable.
+The standard advice is to visit a property at least twice before committing to buying it.
 On the second go around, consider:

 • Looking closer at the condition